 For those seeking the M.Div. degree the standard academic prerequisite is an A.B. degree or its equivalent from a recognized four-year college or university.
 Seventy-five semester hours of the content of the work leading to the degree must be in liberal arts subjects, distributed approximately as suggested in the above statement on Pre-Seminary Studies by the American Association of Theological Schools.
 Those seeking enrollment in degree work who have not completed these requirements may be conditionally enrolled for the M.Div. degree provided they have earned at least 100 semester hours of college work, including 75 semester hours in liberal arts subjects.
-The student who work before completing the college degree.
+The student who is so enrolled may take no more than 32 semester hours of Seminary work before completing the college degree.